 Not everyone needs to have their wisdom teeth extracted.
-In some cases, there is room for the third molars or the person doesn’t have them.
+In some cases, there is room for the third molars, or the person doesn’t have them.
 However, many problems arise if you need them removed and wait too long.
-The need for wisdom teeth removal is generally on a case by case basis and up to the recommendation by your dentist.
+The need for wisdom teeth removal is generally determined on a case-by-case basis and up to the recommendation of your dentist.

 Why Wisdom Teeth Are Removed

-Once used for a proficiency to grind up plant matter, our third molars have now become a problem for almost everyone.
+Once used for their proficiency to grind up plant matter, now the third molars create more problems than the benefits they offer.
 Whether your wisdom teeth are impacted, below the gums, or erupted, have grown in, tooth extraction is usually necessary.

-Even cosmetic dentistry reasons for removal from overcrowded teeth have an underlying functionality benefit.
-Improperly aligned teeth cause trouble with biting and chewing food.
-Additionally, brushing and flossing teeth becomes challenging when needed to prevent tooth decay and gingivitis.
+There are also reasons within cosmetic dentistry for their removal.
+Wisdom teeth extractions have an underlying functionality benefit, as Improperly aligned teeth cause issues with biting and chewing food.

-Wisdom teeth are removed for current problems and to prevent those in the future.
-You need wisdom teeth removed when there are any of the following issues:
+Wisdom teeth are removed for existing problems and to prevent future issues.
+You might need to have your wisdom teeth extracted if you’re experiencing:

-- Damage to other teeth by pushing them
+- Damage to other teeth by wisdom tooth pressure

 - Trouble cleaning wisdom teeth properly